nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 +-------------------+  +-------------------+  +-------------------+  +-------------------+
 ```

-the OS has to run one thread, stop it and then run another thread.
-This is called Context Switching
+OS has to schedule & run one thread, stop it and then run another thread.
 - Stop thread1
 - Schedule thread1 out
 - Schedule Thread 2 in
 - Start thread 2

+This is called **Context Switching**

 This is not a cheap operation and is the price of Multitasking(concurrency)
-- same a human beings - takes time to focus on next task after switching from first
+- same as human beings - takes time to focus on next task after switching from first
-- Store data of current thread
+- Store data of current outgoing thread
-- restore data of another thread (nack into CPU and memory)
+- restore data of the incoming thread (back into CPU and memory)

 ### Issues with Context Switch
-Large number of threads causes Thrashing (Spending more time in management than real productive work)
+Large number of threads causes **Thrashing** (Spending more time in management than real productive work)

-Threads consumes less resources than Processes
+- Threads consumes less resources than Processes

 Context Switching between **threads from the same process** is **CHEAPER** than context switch between different processes
+{: .notice--primary}

 # Thread Scheduling
 Each OS implements its own Thread Scheduling Algorithm